Skip to main content

 vault run -- bash -c 'echo $API_KEY'

-Executes commands with all vault secrets injected as environment variables.
+Executes a command with all vault secrets injected as environment variables.
+Only string values are injected.

 • -f, --file <path>: Specify vault file path (default: .vault)